 District Of Columbia Registered Agent

-What Are The Requirements For Washington DC Registered Agents?
+What Are Legal Requirements for DC Registered Agents?

 - Be a listed on a statement of appointment, which is done at the time of a business filing.